Game Boy · Platform

 Tricks & Tales

-Trip World's European release was so limited that boxed PAL versions have sold for several hundred dollars at auction.
-The game can technically be completed in around 30 minutes, making it one of the shortest games in the Game Boy library — yet collectors pay premium prices precisely for the physical object.
-A fan-made enhanced version called Trip World DX exists, adding colour support for Game Boy Color hardware.
+Trip World's European release was so limited that boxed PAL copies have sold at auction for over one thousand dollars.
+The game can be completed in around thirty minutes, making it one of the shortest titles in the Game Boy library — yet collectors pay exceptional prices for the physical object.
+A fan-made enhanced version called Trip World DX was officially released in collaboration with Sunsoft in 2023 for Nintendo Switch, PlayStation 4, and PlayStation 5, adding Game Boy Color support and a colour mode.
+The DX version included never-before-seen design documents and video interviews with Yuichi Ueda, the original director.
+Yakopoo's character design was completed in a single pass and was loosely based on the appearance of a chinchilla.

 Collector's Guide